Visual Stress can occur under several

 then precision coloured filters should be investigated.
 This can be done simultaneously and

-conditions that are either too low or too high can cause Visual Stress.
-Changes to your
+that are either too low or too high can cause Visual Stress.
+Changes to your environment may

 Stress Symptoms.
 When screening for visual stress, a specific pattern glare test is used to